Tauzero/fluidpatcher/utils/README.md

 **lcd_write**(_self, text, row=0, col=0_)

 Writes _text_ starting on the given _row_ beginning at _col_.
-If the text is longer than 16 characters, it will scroll.
+If the text is longer than the number of columns, it will scroll.
+If the text is shorter, it will be padded out with spaces to the length of the line.

 **lcd_blink**(_self, text, row=0, n=3_)